Any or all of these blood tests may be normal in children with JIA.

-Some children with JRA may need surgery, including joint replacement.
+Some children with JIA may need surgery, including joint replacement.

-Children with only a few affected joints may have long periods with no symptoms.
+Children with only a few affected joints may have no symptoms for a long period.

 In many children, the disease will become inactive and cause very little joint damage.

-Wearing away or destruction of joints (can occur in patients with more severe JRA)
+Wearing away or destruction of joints (can occur in people with more severe JIA)

 Symptoms get worse or do not improve with treatment